EmuDeck/emudeck.github.io/docs/emulators/steamos/mame.md

 * If you make any changes in the Quick Menu while in game, make sure to use one of the `Exit Emulator` hotkeys to close out of the game to ensure any changes you made are saved.
 If you use `STEAM` + the `Exit game` button, your changes **will not** be saved.
 * [Steam Deck Button Layout](../../controls-and-hotkeys/steamos/hotkeys.md#steam-deck-button-layout)

-MAME also comes with a `EmuDeck - Steam Deck Light Gun Controls` intended to be used with light gun games.
+MAME also comes with a `EmuDeck - Steam Deck Light Gun Controls` profile intended to be used with light gun games.
 To use this profile, apply it manually.
 For instructions, see [How to Select a Steam Input Profile](../../controls-and-hotkeys/steamos/hotkeys.md#how-to-select-a-steam-input-profile).

+`EmuDeck - Steam Deck Light Gun Controls`:

+* Left Trackpad - Mouse and Right Click on Click
+* Right Trackpad - Mouse and Left Click on Click, Mouse sensitivity increased to 200%
+* R2 - Left Click
+* L2 - Right Click

 ***